|

 5000.
 This suggests that there are 500 civilisations in this galaxy alone (one

-contact us, the next question is, how could they reach us?
+contact us, the next question is, how could they space travel to reach us?
 Albert Einstein

 advises us that nothing can travel faster than the speed of light (E=MC2) and